-At the same time, cyber security budgets may have to be more objectively justified moving forward as organisations deal with economic uncertainty.
-Many CISOs are seeing flat budgets, not necessarily reduced, as some of that spend is diverted to organisational innovation, particularly Al and automation solutions.
-This noteworthy development requires security teams to engage in technology rationalisation and budget optimisation - essentially, doing more with less.
+At the same time, cybersecurity budgets may have to be more objectively justified moving forward as organizations deal with economic uncertainty.
+Many CISOs are seeing flat budgets, not necessarily reduced, as some of that spend is diverted to organizational innovation, particularly Al and automation solutions.
+This noteworthy development requires security teams to engage in technology rationalization and budget optimization - essentially, doing more with less.

-While economic headwinds drive budget pressures, there is a growing view that cyber security has matured to the point that organisations can trim investment.
+While economic headwinds drive budget pressures, there is a growing view that cybersecurity has matured to the point that organizations can trim investment.
 Further, security functionality is now embedded within other IT and transformation budgets rather than being a central budget provision.
 Also, the shift to a cloud-based security-as-a-service approach embeds security costs into companies' broader operating expenses in a way we haven't seen previously.

-In this environment, I encourage CISOs to sharpen their cyber risk quantification (CRQ) process, which helps express the impact of cyber security risk in financial terms using mathematical modelling to illustrate risk through measurable variables.
-Looking at risk through a CRQ lens can effectively demonstrate return on investment and investment priorities to leadership and the Board, ensuring the organisation understands the threat from both technology and financial perspectives.
+In this environment, I encourage CISOs to sharpen their cyber risk quantification (CRQ) process, which helps express the impact of cybersecurity risk in financial terms using mathematical modeling to illustrate risk through measurable variables.
+Looking at risk through a CRQ lens can effectively demonstrate return on investment and investment priorities to leadership and the Board, ensuring the organization understands the threat from both technology and financial perspectives.

-Fundamentally, this report explores from various angles what is perhaps the central aspiration for executives across the enterprise: keeping their organisations resilient.
-Bottom line, if an organisation is crippled as a result of an attack, how quickly can the organisation resume regular operations, and how can the impact on customers be minimised?
+Fundamentally, this report explores from various angles what is perhaps the central aspiration for executives across the enterprise: keeping their organizations resilient.
+Bottom line, if a data leak or network breach occurs, how quickly can the organization resume regular operations, and how can the impact on customers be minimized?

 This is emblematic of the resilience agenda that can be seen within many of the most recently proposed regulations, particularly those focusing on critical infrastructure sectors.
 In many cases, the emphasis is now on response and recovery, as well as mitigating harm to customers.
-Specifically, what are our minimal viable processes, technology data and people that we need to be able to deliver our critical services?
 This is a different lens through which to view security relative to the traditional perspective.

-Cyber security must be viewed as an ever-evolving ongoing endeavour.
-The more organisations accept cyber incidents as inevitable yet manageable, the better their chances of achieving that balance between preparation and resilience.
+Cybersecurity must be viewed as an ever-evolving ongoing endeavor.
+The more organizations accept cyber incidents as inevitable yet manageable, the better their chances of achieving that balance between preparation and resilience.